Food Insecurity in America (2009-2013)

 Figure 1: Average Food Insecurity Rates for Selected Counties.

-Use the drop-down menus to navigate through time or observe a specific county.
+Use the drop-down lists to navigate through time or observe a specific county.

 The United States of America is considered by most of the world to be a land of plenty, but that does not mean that food security problems do not exist.
 In fact, an average one in seven persons is labeled as food insecure by the United States Department of Agriculture (USDA)(1).
 Such a person is considered to have unstable access to nutritious and varied food, though not necessarily starving.
 A full explanation of the definition of food insecurity can be found on the USDA website.